Active Transportation

 Corridor Planning

-SCAG’s Corridor Planning Program seeks to support the planning of new corridors to provide for the future mobility needs of the region and to identify improvements to our existing corridors in order to allow them to continue to serve as vital elements of the transportation system for years to come.
+SCAG’s Corridor Planning program supports planning new corridors to service the future mobility needs of the region and to identify improvements to existing corridors to maintain them as vital elements of the transportation system for years to come.

 Transportation Safety

-The State of California, SCAG, and local governments are committed to ensuring transportation safety for all people in our region.
-Each year, metropolitan planning organizations such as SCAG work with the state to assess fatalities and serious injuries on all public roads and develop annual safety targets to comply with federal requirements.
+The state of California, SCAG, and local governments are committed to transportation safety for all people in our region.
+Each year, metropolitan planning organizations, such as SCAG, work with the state to assess fatalities and serious injuries on all public roads and develop annual safety targets to comply with federal requirements.

 Transportation Finance